-I first started pickling green tomatoes a few years ago, when a beautifully warm and sunny summer stretched into fall, and my tomatoes, rather than looking droopy and pathetic, took off and produced an entire crop of green tomatoes, far too late in the season to fully ripen.
+I first started making pickled green tomatoes a few years ago, when a beautifully warm and sunny summer stretched into fall, and my tomatoes, rather than looking droopy and pathetic, took off and produced an entire crop of green tomatoes, far too late in the season to fully ripen.

 At the time, I wasn’t even sure if green tomato pickles were actually a thing, but, I was determined to give it a try — the investment was small, afterall, for a potentially huge reward.